lsst-tstn/tstn-027/index.rst

    * If the pressure is decreasing rapidly then there is a leak in the system.
      This will result in the instrument warming up.
-     Warning, this gas is flammable.
+     Warning, this gas is flammable (similar to propane).
      It will also have a strong odor (intentional safety feature).
      Power off everything in the cabinet immediately via the UPS.